andrew/ultimate-awesome/README.md

 - [awesome-macos-apps](https://github.com/guyzyl/awesome-macos-apps) - Curated list of awesome macOS apps.
 - [awesome-cabal](https://github.com/kowainik/awesome-cabal) - 💫 A curated list of awesome resources for the Haskell Cabal build tool.
 - [awesome-3dgs](https://github.com/pdaicode/awesome-3dgs) - A curried list of recent literature of 3D Gaussians.
-- [awesome-nutrient](https://github.com/pspdfkit/awesome-nutrient) - A collection of awesome things regarding Nutrient ecosystem.
 - [awesome-blinks](https://github.com/solana-developers/awesome-blinks) - Awesome Blinks and Solana Actions - Looking for Blink ideas?
 Check out the Ideas discussion board too.
 - [awesome-storyblok](https://github.com/storyblok/awesome-storyblok) - A curated list of awesome things related to Storyblok CMS.
 - [awesome-data-science-resources](https://github.com/tirendazacademy/awesome-data-science-resources) - Resources about data science, machine learning, deep learning, data engineering, and SQL.
 - [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
 Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
 Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [awesome-ai-seo](https://github.com/xaramore/awesome-ai-seo) - A curated list of awesome AI tools for SEO, including content optimization, keyword research, analytics, and more.
 - [Awesome-Embodied-AI-Safety](https://github.com/x-zheng16/Awesome-Embodied-AI-Safety) - Safety in Embodied AI: A Survey of Risks, Attacks, and Defenses | 500+ Papers | Perception, Cognition, Planning, Interaction, Agentic System.
+- [awesome-openclaw-skills-CN](https://github.com/AIPMAndy/awesome-openclaw-skills-CN) - 🇨🇳 中文开发者友好的 OpenClaw Skills 精选 | 含国产模型接入指南（DeepSeek/Qwen/GLM/Moonshot）| 2868+ Skills 分类整理.
 - [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
 Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
 - [awesome-cern](https://github.com/cern/awesome-cern) - A curated list of awesome open source frameworks, libraries and software developed by CERN for the world.
 - [Awesome-Myanmar](https://github.com/chanmratekoko/Awesome-Myanmar) - Awesome Myanmar Projects and Resources.